ariadruker1/Compatibility_Optimizer/README.md

 ## Input Format

-The Excel file `compatibilityInput.xlsx` should contain a symmetric matrix of pairwise compatibility scores, where:
+The Excel file `compatibility_input.xlsx` should contain a symmetric matrix of pairwise compatibility scores, where:
 - Each row and column corresponds to a participant.
 - Diagonal entries (self-scores) may be zero or omitted.
 - All non-diagonal entries represent compatibility between distinct pairs.